-- o (dis)Ability
+- (dis)Ability

-- o religious obligation
+- religious obligation

-- o an experienced barrier related to any other characteristic protected under Canadian Human Rights legislation
+- an experienced barrier related to any other characteristic protected under Canadian Human Rights legislation

 Whenever possible the request for accommodation should be made in advance of the start of the Field Practicum & Seminar course so that a decision can be made as to what is needed and available and roper supports can be accessed.
-Westrongly advise any student who might need accommodation and/or advising to contact Jen Davis as early as possible.
+We strongly advise any student who might need accommodation and/or advising to contact the Student Accessibility Centre as early as possible.

-The School of Social Work's Accommodation Policy (https://www.dal.ca/faculty/health/socialwork/about/diversity-and-equity-committee.html) designates an Accommodations Officer each year.
+The School of Social Work's Accommodation Policy designates an Accommodations Officer each year.
 The Accommodations Officer is available to discuss student accommodation needs and also consults with the Field Coordinators regarding student accommodation needs.